 Policies and procedures are in place for identifying students at-risk for academic difficulties.
-Universal screening with the Acadience Data Management System (ACADIENCE) and Wyoming Test of Proficiency and Progress (WY-TOPP) are administered in the fall of each school year to identify students performing below grade level expectations.
-Students who are identified in the area of reading are placed in tiered interventions according to district developed reading pathways.
+Universal screening with the Acadience Data Management System and Wyoming Test of Proficiency and Progress (WY-TOPP) are administered in the fall of each school year to identify students performing below grade level expectations.
+Students who are identified in the area of reading are placed in tiered interventions according to district developed reading pathways which support their Individual Reading Plan (IRP).
 Tier II and III students then receive progress monitoring throughout the school year to measure progress within the reading curriculum.
 Grade level Data Teams meet weekly to review common grade level assessments in reading and math.
 Students who are experiencing continued difficulty in academic or behavioral areas are referred to our school level Achievement Monitoring Process (AMP) team consisting of teachers, specialists, administration and parents to determine the need for additional testing or the implementation of research-based intervention strategies in the general education classroom and during flex periods.
-In addition, Westridge Elementary extends the school day for struggling students with EL student language remediation, math/reading remediation and STEAM exploration for students from highly qualified teachers, interventionists, and paraprofessionals as provided by the Sweetwater #1 Early Literacy plan.
+All students receive reading instruction and remediation from highly qualified teachers, interventionists, and paraprofessionals as provided by the Sweetwater #1 Early Literacy plan.